The1only/ek80/README.md

 # ek80
-Simrad EK80 echosounder python interface module.
+Simrad EK15/60/80 and SN90 echosounder python interface module.

 The t9ek80.py should normally not be modified, it contains the generic interface.
 The biomass and singletargetchirp are example user files.